Scholarships & Giving

 Frank and Lulu would be pleased to know that their sacrifices and efforts eventually established a scholarship fund to help Dakota students receive a post-secondary education.
 In 2020, the scholarship was opened up to another group of worthy students as well.
 As Jeanne had attended Maplewood Academy, she requested that any Maplewood graduate be allowed to apply.

-Anyone wishing to help expand the impact of this fund through donation please make your check out to Dakota Conference Corporation, memo “Saunders Scholarship Fund."
+Anyone wishing to help expand the impact of this fund through a donation, please make your check out to Dakota Conference Corporation, memo “Saunders Scholarship Fund.”
 Mail to the Dakota Conference of Seventh-day Adventists, 7200 N. Washington St, Bismarck, ND 58503-6301.

 Application Process